Lawrence-le/portfolio/README.md

 Experienced professional with a diverse background in real estate sales, marketing, and project management.
 Skilled in leveraging data for strategic decision-making, I specialize in crafting and implementing data strategies using SQL, Python, PowerBI, and Tableau.

 I possess significant experience collaborating with project stakeholders across various regions, primarily focusing on the USA.
 Leading a pivotal project in the USA, I forged essential work partnerships between Japan and the American region, demonstrating my adeptness in navigating cross-cultural dynamics and fostering successful business collaborations.
+My strong communication skills were instrumental in bridging cultural gaps and ensuring effective dialogue between stakeholders, contributing to the project's success and strengthening relationships with clients and partners.

 ***